SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 You can use grip buttons on the left to reorder tags as they will appear in the tag filter in Character Management.

+!!! warning Warning
+The tags backup JSON file is not intented for sharing with others as it contains information specific to your instance only, such as internal entity names!
+!!!

 ## Importing tags when importing character cards

 When importing external character cards from downloaded images (or from the "Import content from external URL" button), you'll be prompted to optionally import the tags that it contains.
 They are not required for the card to function; tags are simply organizational.

+!!! info Note
+This popup will appear only if a User Settings option "Import Card Tags" is set to "Ask".
+!!!

 In the "Import tags for CHARACTER NAME" popup that opens, you'll see a list of Existing tags (which you already had locally with a matching name), and New tags (which you did not have locally).